apple/cups/README.md

 *Do not* use the hostname for your machine - it will not work with the default CUPS configuration.
-To enable administration access on other addresses, check the `Allow Remote Administration` box and click on the `Change Settings button.
+To enable administration access on other addresses, check the `Allow Remote Administration` box and click on the `Change Settings` button.

-You will be asked for the administration password (root or any other user in the sys/system/root/admin/lpadmin group on your system) when performing any administrative function.
+You will be asked for the administration password (root or any other user in the "sys", "system", "root", "admin", or "lpadmin" group on your system) when performing any administrative function.

 SETTING UP PRINTER QUEUES FROM THE COMMAND-LINE